 Openlands understands the compelling nature of water, which defines and sustains us.
 The health of our lakes and rivers is intimately connected to the health of our people and the health of our lands.
-For the last fifty years, Openlands has strengthened our regulations and shaped policy to clean up our rivers, protect our shorelines, and give people access to the waterways flowing through their neighborhoods.
+For the last fifty years, Openlands has strengthened regulations and shaped policy at all levels of government to clean up our rivers, protect our shorelines, and give people access to the waterways flowing through their neighborhoods.

 As the region’s climate changes, and we continue to grow, more frequent and intense storms rack our communities.
-Millions of gallons of flood waters contaminated with sewage flush into our rivers and Lake Michigan, the source of drinking water for over six million people in our region.
+Millions of gallons of flood waters — contaminated with sewage, pollution, and roadsalt — flush into our rivers and Lake Michigan, the source of drinking water for over six million people in our region.

-Through innovative programs and partnerships, Openlands connects communities and government agencies to build and maintain innovative green infrastructure to manage stormwater in flood-prone metropolitan areas.
+We need to protect our most vital natural resources.
+Openlands connects communities and government agencies to build innovative partnerships for managing stormwater in flood-prone areas.
 Our urban forestry work is one of the several avenues through which we address the increased need to better capture rainwater and prevent urban flooding, as street trees function as natural water storage systems.
 Space to Grow schoolyard designs incorporate stormwater management features to capture high volumes of rainwater, reducing urban flooding and preventing surface runoff from overwhelming sewer systems.

 Our wetlands restoration efforts focus on improving both recreational opportunities and local green infrastructure provided by native ecological communities, which naturally capture and retain stormwater.
 At the Openlands Lakeshore Preserve, thriving ravine ecosystems organically manage stormwater, reduce erosion, and improve the health of Lake Michigan.
 And we convene policymakers from the Federal to local levels to protect the Great Lakes, to explore the region’s rivers, and improve our water for generations to come.